klausbrunner/sunce/docs/architecture.md

 The `output.rs` module provides four output formats:

-**Text format**: Human-readable tables with automatic column layout.
-Shows all input parameters in header section.
-Uses Unicode box-drawing characters.
+**Text format**: Whitespace-aligned columns (a “pretty CSV”) using the same fields/precision as CSV.
+Streaming-friendly, with optional headers.

 **CSV format**: Comma-separated values with optional headers.
-Controlled precision (5 decimal places for coordinates, 3 for other values).
+Controlled precision (5 decimal places for coordinates, 4 for angles, 3 for most other numeric values).

 **JSON format**: JSON Lines format (one JSON object per line).
-Full floating-point precision (15+ digits).
+Angles rounded to 4 decimals.

 **Parquet format** (optional feature): Apache Parquet columnar format with Snappy compression.
 Nullable fields for sunrise times that may be absent (polar day/night).